Shorssaud/ExampleGamesSpine/UnrealGame/Documentation/UnrealQuickStart.md

 1. Open the folder located at C:\Program Files\Epic Games\'YourVersionOfUnreal'\Engine\Plugins

 > [!WARNING]
-⚠️ This plugin is only available for unreal version 5.3 and below
+⚠️ This plugin is only available for unreal version 5.3

 ### 4. Copying the Plugin into the Project's Plugins Directory